lelegard/qtlinguist-installers/windows/README.md

 Do not wait for the user to press <enter> at end of execution.
 By default, execute a "pause" instruction at the end of execution, which is useful when the script was run from Windows Explorer.

+### Using the installers

+The script generates two installers, a classical one and a standalone / portable one.

+The classical installer is the `.exe` file.
+Execute it to install Qt Linguist.

+The standalone / portable installer is the `.zip` file.
+It is meant to be used be users without administration privileges on the Windows system.
+Simply unzip the file anywhere.
+To run Qt Linguist, simply execute `QtLinguist\bin\linguist.exe`.